-In this blog, you’ll learn everything about fuzzy matching, how it works, why it matters, and how to use it to make smarter data decisions.
+In this blog, we’ll explore how fuzzy matching works, why it matters, and how it helps you make smarter decisions with imperfect data.

 What Is Fuzzy Matching?

-Fuzzy matching is a technique used to find records that are similar but not identical.
+Fuzzy matching is a data matching technique used to identify records that are similar but not identical.

 For example: